pulumi/docs/content/docs/languages-sdks/yaml/yaml-language-reference.md

 ##### `fn::invoke`

 Calls a function from a package and returns either the whole object or a single field if given the `return` property.
+This can be any of the functions in the [registry providers](https://www.pulumi.com/registry/) as well as functions found in the [pulumi-std](https://github.com/pulumi/pulumi-std/tree/master/std) package that includes math functions such as `sum` and `abs` and logic functions such as `anytrue` as well as string functions such as `split`.

 The schema is:

 | Property | Type | Required | Expression | Description |
 | - | - | - | - | - |